jpsmit/Short-Cuts-for-Deep-Neural-models/README.md

 2. Repeat with 'Supported' queries of the dataset.
 3. XOR: Combine the two subsets of sequences and remove the duplicates.
 4. Evaluate the mined sequences of both sides.
-5. Compute the model's precision: confirm that the model output agrees with the training data
+5. Compute the model's correlation: confirm that the model output agrees with the training data
 6. Propose 'Unseen claims': claims containing the subsequence, that the model has not yet observed
 7. Perform 'Adverserial Attacks': swap the subsequence for a term that retains the meaning